(A version of this article was published in The Press newspaper, Christchurch, and on the Stuff website on 4/7/2020)

 Unfortunately, it is also something that can strongly detract from the finished result if done by amateurs.

 Most people can water a ready-lawn and plant a few shrubs, but the difference between what most people do and professionally designed and implemented landscaping is really night and day.
-Knowing what you like is not the same as sucessful design, and it could be worth considering deferring the landscaping until there are funds available to hire the pros, or at least getting good professional input early on rather than going completely down the DIY path.
+Knowing what you like is not the same as successful design, and it could be worth considering deferring the landscaping until there are funds available to hire the pros, or at least getting good professional input early on rather than going completely down the DIY path.

 Do some of the finishing work yourself

 This can also seem like an attractive option for the average Kiwi DIYer – but bear in mind a professional will usually give a better result, and much more quickly.
-If you don’t have the skills and a lot of spare time, you may end up costing yourself as much as you save if you end up needing a professional to clean up your mistakes or need a lot of time off work to get things done.
+If you don’t have the skills and a lot of spare time, you may end up costing yourself as much as you save if you end up needing a professional to clean up your mistakes or you need a lot of time off work to get things done.

 DIY Project Management